Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Asteroid Flyby Cycler Trajectory Design via Deep Neural Networks

 \subsection{Tree Search Method}

-This paper employs beam search to search for the good sequences of asteroids using the Earth-asteroid-Earth block.
+This paper employs beam search \majorblue{(e.g., \cite{Izzo2016})} to search for the good sequences of asteroids using the \majorblue{surrogate-based} Earth-asteroid-Earth block.
 Beam search is a heuristic search algorithm that uses breadth-first search in a limited set.
-At each level of the tree, the algorithm sorts successors by a heuristic cost, the total $\Delta V$ in our study, and stores only a predetermined number of best states, called the {\it beam width}.
-The algorithm also discards the states if the total TOF is more than the upper bound (10 years in the numerical example) or the deflection angle of the Earth gravity assist is infeasible (minimum perigee altitude is 500 km in the numerical example).
+At each level of the tree, the algorithm sorts successors by a heuristic cost, the total $\Delta V$ \majorblue{evaluated by the surrogate model}, and stores only a predetermined number of best states, called the {\it beam width}.
+The algorithm also discards the states if the total Time of Flight (TOF) is more than the upper bound (10 years in the numerical example) or the deflection angle of the Earth gravity assist is infeasible (minimum perigee altitude is 500 km in the numerical example).
 Beam search does not guarantee to find the best solution; however, it is helpful to systematically search the solutions.
 Figure \ref{f:beam_search} summarizes the beam search algorithm search for the asteroid flyby sequences.
 The initial screening algorithm first prunes unpromising solutions before evaluating the heuristic cost.